NickolausCarter/horiseon/README.md

-# Horiseon Splash Page
+# Horiseon Social Solution Services

+## Welcome to the Landing Page for Horiseon Social Solution Services, Inc.

+We are a top tier marketing agency that specializes in Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+Are you tired of an expensive marketing budget that isn't generating any real leads or driving brand awareness?
+Not only will we optimize your marketing strategy, but we can also help drive costs down over time.
+Please visit us at https://nickolauscarter.github.io/urban-octo-telegram/ for more information.

-## Update Log - 6 DEC 2020:
+## Website Update Log - 6 DEC 2020:

 ### Changes to index.html: